NEONScience/NEON-Data-Skills/tutorials/R/R-skills/Colorado-floods-data-visualization/NEON-Boulder-Flood-LiDAR-in-R/NEON-Boulder-Flood-LiDAR-in-R.md

     # plot Pre-flood w/ hillshade
     plot(DTM_pre_hillshade,
-            col=grey(1:90/100),  # create a color ramp of grey colors for hillshade legend=FALSE,         # no legend, we don't care about the grey of the hillshade main="Pre-Flood Four Mile Canyon, Boulder County",
-            axes=FALSE)           # makes for a cleaner plot, if the coordinates aren't necessary
+            col=grey(1:90/100),  # create a color ramp of grey colors for hillshade legend=FALSE,         # no legend, we don't care about the values of the hillshade main="Pre-Flood DEM: Four Mile Canyon, Boulder County", axes=FALSE)           # makes for a cleaner plot, if the coordinates aren't necessary

     plot(DTM_pre,